goonstation/goonstation/.github/DEV_GUIDE.md

 The easiest way to test your changes is to press F5.
 This compiles your code, runs the server and connects you to it, as well as automatically giving you admin permissions.
 It also starts a debugger that will let you examine what went wrong when a runtime error happens.

 :::warning
-If you are on the latest beta version of BYOND the debugger might be somewhat unstable and not work properly.
+If you are on a version of BYOND different from the one specified in buildByond.conf the debugger might be somewhat unstable and not work properly.
 :::

 Alternative solution is to press ctrl+shift+B and then select the build task by hitting enter.
 This one does not automatically make you an administrator in-game so you will need to edit the config/admins.txt file by adding a `yourckey - Host` line there.
 Just make sure you don't commit this file later!